Fake-fate11/camp_core/README.md

     ```
     *Note: Installing as a package ensures all imports relative to `camp_core` resolve correctly.*

+## Data Setup
+For data setup, follow the instrcutions from adaptive-prediction/README.md, then change the DATA_ROOT path in follow .sh and .sbatch

 ## Project Structure

 The project is organized as follows: